learning-zone/java-basics/multithreading-questions.md

 **Difference between Runnable vs Thread**

 * Implementing Runnable is the preferred way to do it.
-Here, you’re not really specializing or modifying the thread’s behavior.
+Here, you’re not really specializing or modifying the thread\'s behavior.
 You’re just giving the thread something to run.
 That means composition is the better way to go.
 * Java only supports single inheritance, so you can only extend one class.
 * Instantiating an interface gives a cleaner separation between your code and the implementation of threads.
 * Implementing Runnable makes your class more flexible.
 If you extend Thread then the action you’re doing is always going to be in a thread.
 However, if you implement Runnable it doesn’t have to be.
 You can run it in a thread, or pass it to some kind of executor service, or just pass it around as a task within a single threaded application.